Gay Dublin · City Guide

 In the past Dublin has been branded an expensive city, however increasing hotel options have helped lower prices.
 Thus, the city has an array of accommodation options to offer, from cute B&Bs to upmarket apartments.

 For easy access to the gay area, opt for a hotel in the Temple Bar region.
 Cheaper options are available on the outskirts of the city.
-For our complete list of the best hotels in Dublin for gay travellers, visit the Gay Dublin Hotels page.
+For our complete list of the best hotels in Dublin for gay travelers, visit the Gay Dublin Hotels page.

 Things to See & Do